 Choosing the annuity may be better for tax implications than the lump sum.
 Receiving a large lump sum can lead to sudden wealth syndrome and the risk of overspending for many people.

 Like Warren Buffett, Invest early in the stock market, consistently with a long-term perspective, so you can build lasting wealth.

 The Downside Of Compound Interest

 When borrowing money, compound interest works against you.
 Your lenders are reaping the benefits of earning interest on interest on your loans.
 Consider this when going for a loan such as a mortgage, student loan, personal loan, and credit cards.

-Using credit cards can be particularly detrimental when you carry balances rather than paying the full monthly balance.
+Using credit cards can be particularly detrimental when you carry balances rather than paying the entire monthly balance.
 By merely paying the minimum on your monthly card balance, your debt is ratcheting up quickly with high-cost debt.
-Most credit cards carry interest rates in the mid-high teens level.
+Most credit cards carry interest rates at the mid-high teens level.
 Your lenders are channeling the Rolling Stones, “Time is on my side, yes it is..”

 Manage Debt Carefully

 Let’s say your credit card balance is $5,000 with a 20% interest rate, and you pay only the monthly minimum.
 The average minimum is usually a small percentage, such as 3% of the balance or a flat amount of $25.
 We ignore this for illustrative purposes.
 The issuer will add your interest of $1,000 to your new total of $6,000.
 At the end of the second year, you will have a debt of $7200, adding interest of $1,200.